susom/em_summarize/README.md

 ## Assumptions
 1. You always display 'labels' and not titles.
 1. We filter HTML tags from labels that might be harmful embedding them into a form
+1. You do not need to include fields on an included form - the fields actually summarized are the union of the forms and fields specified (less the excluded fields)

 ## Valid Configuration Checks